basho/clique/README.md

 riak_cli:register_node_finder(F).
 ```

-Note that this function should only be called once per beam.
+Note that this function only needs to be called once per beam.
+The callback
+itself is stored in an ets table, and calling `riak_cli:register_node_finder/1`
+again will overwrite it with a new function.

 ### register_config/2
 Showing, setting and describing configuration variables is handled automatically